 Telecommunications, Trolleys There are of course phone booths and wi-fi is provided by private operators that charge for the facility.
 There are also luggage trolleys which you need a 1 pound coin to operate.
 The coin is refunded when you return the trolley to a luggage trolley bay.
 There are photo booth machines if you require a passport size photo for any reason.

 Taxi, Buses and Underground The taxi rank is on the east side of the station uo above platforms 11 and 12 where a line of London's famous black cabs waiting.
 Behind the cab rank are local bus stops to all over London.

 Escalators down to the Underground Station are from within the railway station.

 Paddington Underground Station

-Although shown on the London Underground map as a single station, Paddington's 4 Underground lines all have separate histories and are not the integrated single station they would be if they were designed from scratch today.
+Although shown on the London Underground map as a single station, Paddington's 4 Underground lines all have separate histories and are not the integrated single station they would be if designed from scratch today.
 From a passengers perspective it makes little difference.
 All are accessible from the train station and are clearly waymarked.

 We have a dedicated page to using and buying tickets on the London Underground system.